 Roleplaying games were very important to me because these games are a social process for making stories with your friends.
 Unlike novels or movies or plays, which were complete by the time I encountered them, roleplaying games allowed me to play with the “building blocks” of storytelling (characters, setting, situation, plot) and turn them around in my hands and examine them.

 Playing the games was all very experimental and playful.
 It didn’t teach me how to write a novel or screenplay.
 But it did teach me that stories are made.
-Sometimes a session with my friends was very fun and satisfying, and sometimes it fell flat.
+Sometimes a session with my friends was satisfying, and sometimes it fell flat.
 I came to understand that novels and movies and plays didn’t just appear magically but are created with craft, technique and commitment.

 What I learned from roleplaying games is that every medium is a form—with its own strengths and weaknesses that need to be respected and exploited.